 For me, Pixels offers a blast of nostalgia.
 I grew up in the 1980s and it brought back memories of many hours of misspent youth hanging out at arcade parlours.
 The film incarnates games that I haven’t heard mention of for more than a couple of decades.
 There is a great deal of fun in the film for anyone over a certain age in seeing the games brought to life.
 It is very much a film rooted in this era – there are a lot of references made to Madonna, Reagan, Hall and Oates and other figures from the era, even John Hughes’s wackiest film Weird Science (1985).
 The script gives Adam Sandler several lines disparaging the modern Xbox era of gaming that has come to completely eclipse the arcade era.
 Although part of me cannot help but wonder who the audience for Pixels is – clearly Sandler and Columbus, who similarly grew up in the era, are indulging in nostalgia but much of this is not going to be picked up on by somebody under the age of forty, which is not exactly the target audience for a big-release summer multiplex movie.

 Chris Columbus also co-wrote the script for the animated Little Nemo: Adventures in Slumberland (1989).
 In the mid-1990s, Columbus planned a film version of Marvel Comics’ Fantastic Four, although only acts as producer on the finished film version Fantastic Four (2005) and its sequel Fantastic Four: Rise of the Silver Surfer (2007).
-Columbus is also Executive Producer on Monkeybone (2001), Harry Potter and the Prisoner of Azkaban (2004), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013), The Witch: A New-England Folktale (2015) and I Kill Giants (2017).
+Columbus is also Executive Producer on Monkeybone (2001), Harry Potter and the Prisoner of Azkaban (2004), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013), The Witch: A New-England Folktale (2015), I Kill Giants (2017), The Lighthouse (2019) and Scoob!
+(2020).
 He heads the 1492 Productions production company – the date being an obvious play on his more famous namesake.

 Original Short Film Here:-